makai281/nmtpy/README.md

 # nmtpy

 **nmtpy** is a suite of Python tools, primarily based on the starter code provided in [dl4mt-tutorial](https://github.com/nyu-dl/dl4mt-tutorial) for training neural machine translation networks using Theano.

+The basic motivation behind forking **dl4mt-tutorial** was to create a framework where it would be easy to implement a new model by just copying and modifying an existing model class (or even inheriting from it and overriding some of its methods).

+To achieve this purpose, **nmtpy** tries to completely isolate training loop, beam search and model definition:
+  - `nmt-train` script to initiate a training experiment
+  - `nmt-translate` to produce model-agnostic translations.
+You just pass a trained model's checkpoint file and it does its job.
+  - A `BaseModel` and several other NMT models deriving from it which define the actual architecture.

 A non-exhaustive list of differences between **nmtpy** and **dl4mt-tutorial** is as follows:

 #### General/API
   - No shell script, everything is in Python